Paula Deen pimento cheese is a quick and easy dip that’s perfect for impromptu parties and get-togethers!

 Tips for the Best Pimento Cheese

-- While you can use pre-shredded cheese in a pinch, you’ll yield better results if you grate your own.
-Packaged shredded cheese contains cellulose which prevents it from clumping together, but it also lessens the cheese’s creaminess.
+- Grate your own cheese – Packaged shredded cheese contains cellulose which prevents it from clumping together, but it also lessens the cheese’s creaminess.

-- For the ultimate pimento cheese spread, fry up a few strips of bacon, crumble them, and throw them into the mix.
+- Make it extra indulgent with bacon!
+For the ultimate pimento cheese spread, fry up a few strips of bacon, crumble them, and throw them into the mix.
 You’re welcome.

 How to Serve Pimento Cheese